jeremy1015/wbweb/_posts/2014-11-16-hadoop-administrator.markdown

 * A firm handle on what system administration issues exist within the Hadoop ecosystem and associated components such as Hive, Pig, and HBase

 * A TS/SCI with an active poly is required by our customer.
-Please do not apply for this role if you do not hold this specific US security clearance.
+Please do not apply for this role if you do not hold this specific US security clearance